 - Provide regular refresher training for all staff to ensure an awareness culture exists and protect against possible breaches.

 - Ensure employees know the processes in the event of a breach and to report any mistakes immediately to the DPO or the person or team responsible for data protection compliance.

 Hotels, both large and small, often make mistakes when it comes to personal data but under the new GDPR, the penalties for doing so will now be far higher.
 A misuse or breach of personal data will carry the risk of administrative fines of up to 4% of total annual worldwide turnover (which is huge), not only that but you also run the risk of tarnishing your reputation and end up paying out for damage claims.

-No matter what you decide to do to achieve GDPR compliance if you haven’t already started, it is vital that you begin preparing for GDPR now.
+No matter what you decide to do to achieve and maintain GDPR compliance if you haven’t already started or not finished preparing, it is vital that you begin asap .
 Becoming GDPR compliant will not only take longer than you realize, but failure to comply and update your data protection processes to safeguard guest data means you run the risk of severe financial penalties.

-Good News is on the way Launching on 29th April 2019 the Relentless GDPR 24/7 platform goes live.
+Good News the Relentless GDPR 24/7 helps you achieve and maintain compliance.
 All the above GDPR requirements can be implemented and maintained in one place.